Marbled Cat Facts

 Marbled Cat Physical Description

-Species: P. marmorata
+- Species: P. marmorata

 Marbled Cat Distribution, Habitat, and Ecology

-Due to the reclusive nature of the Marbled Cat, we know little about this species.
-However, we do know a few facts concerning the elusive creature.
+Due to the reclusive nature of the Marbled Cat, we still know little about some aspects of this species.Nonetheless, a few facts have been learned about the elusive creature.
 Fo one, distinguishing itself form others in yet another way, it’s mainly arboreal.